brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 The attacker injected custom shellcode into the target system by exploiting a buffer overflow vulnerability.
 When executed, the shellcode created a reverse shell, granting the attacker command line access to the server.

+### SIEM (Security Information and Event Management)
+**Definition:**
+A security solution that collects, analyzes, and correlates data from various systems to detect and respond to security incidents.

+**Example Usage:**
+The SOC team used the SIEM dashboard to identify unusual login activity across multiple endpoints.

+### Skimming
+**Definition:**
+A technique used to steal payment card data by intercepting information from card readers.

+**Example Usage:**
+Attackers installed a skimming device on an ATM to capture users' card information.

 ### Sniffing
 **Definition:**
 Sniffing is the act of capturing and analyzing network traffic to monitor data transmission, often for malicious purposes such as stealing credentials.